nimbix/jardoc/docs/apps_tutorial.md

 ![app_gimp_step_0](img/apps_tutorial/app_gimp_step_0.png)

 This will open a new tab in your browser, in which after few seconds you will be connected to a full GUI desktop, with Gimp opened.

+BEWARE!
 If you close gimp window, job will terminate.

 ![app_gimp_step_1](img/apps_tutorial/app_gimp_step_1.png)